OctoPrint/tracking.octoprint.org/index.md

     * Python version
     * Pip version
     * Number of CPU cores, CPU frequency and RAM
+    * If running on a Raspberry Pi: Raspberry Pi model
-    * If running on OctoPi: OctoPi version and Raspberry Pi model
+    * If running on OctoPi: OctoPi version

   * **Server shutdown**.
 No additional recorded data.